severalnines/docs/user-guide/mysql/backup.rst

 	- Enter a backup directory or use default path provided by ClusterControl under *ClusterControl > Settings > Backup*.

 * **Backup Method**
-	- Available backup tools:
 	- mysqldump - Separated compressed schema and data dump.
 See `mysqldump`_ section.
-		- Full backup with xtrabackup - A full compressed backup.
+	- xtrabackup (full) - A full compressed backup.
 See `Percona Xtrabackup`_ section.
-		- Incremental backup with xtrabackup - An incremental compressed backup.
+	- xtrabackup (incr) - An incremental compressed backup.
 See `Percona Xtrabackup`_ section.
 	- NDB backup (for MySQL Cluster) - See `NDB backup (MySQL Cluster)`_ section.

+* **Backup Locks**
+	- This option is only available if xtrabackup is selected.
+	- Yes - Uses "LOCK TABLES FOR BACKUP" where it supported when making a backup.
+	- No - Sets --no-backup-locks which use "FLUSH NO_WRITE_TO_BINLOG TABLES" and "FLUSH TABLES WITH READ LOCK" when making backup.

+* **Use Compression**
+	- This option is only available if xtrabackup is selected.
+	- Yes - Tells xtrabackup to compress all output data, including the transaction log file and meta data files.
+	- No - Do not use compression for the backup.

+* **Xtrabackup Parallel Copy Threads**
+	- This option is only available if xtrabackup is selected.
+	- This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
+The default value is 1 (i.e., no concurrent transfer).

+* **Use PIGZ for parallel gzip**
+	- This option is only available if xtrabackup is selected.
+	- Yes - Use PIGZ instead of standard gzip.
+This is helpful if you want to backup very large data set.
+	- No - Use the standard gzip.

 * **Backup Host**
 	- Host to run the backup command.
+Choose "Auto Select" to allow ClusterControl to automatically select which node to take the backup on.

 * **Backup Location**
 	- Supported backup locations: